rmi-electricity/cheshire/README.rst

 This template repository helps make new Python projects easier to set up and more uniform.
 It contains a lot of infrastructure surrounding a minimal Python package named ``cheshire`` (the cat who isn't entirely there...).
-This template is mostly a copy of Catalyst's `cheshire <https://github.com/catalyst-cooperative/cheshire>`_ but with alterations for private work and alternative tools.
+This template is mostly a lightly modified copy of Catalyst Cooperative's
+`cheshire <https://github.com/catalyst-cooperative/cheshire>`_ but with alterations for private work and alternative tools.

 Create a new repository from this template
 =======================================================================================